Rethinking Education for an AI-Driven Future: Key Insights from the Eton Star Partnership Conference

 Students must learn to think before they prompt

-What Young People Are Telling Us
+What Young People Are Saying

 Insights from student surveys and discussions revealed a generation that is: